alandgton/activism-mailbot/README.md

 ## Footnote

 This is a critical time for the rights and freedoms that we share as American citizens.
-Check out this [compilation of activism resources and notes](https://www.notion.so/Activism-Resources-and-Notes-5e095c3bc65845c8993598194bccfc1b) (credit: Jemma Kwak)!
+Check out this <a href="https://www.notion.so/Activism-Resources-and-Notes-5e095c3bc65845c8993598194bccfc1b" target="_blank">compilation of activism resources and notes</a>(credit: Jemma Kwak)!

 Listed below are organizations gladly accepting donations and petitions to sign.
 - Organizations: